Paul Merrett - Media

 Enjoy a virtual tour of The Victoria - click here

-Paul Merrett has written two books and hopes to complete a third in 2011/12.
-The books are available for sale in most good book shops or pick up a signed copy at The Victoria.
+Paul Merrett has written three books which are available for sale in most good book shops, via Amazon, or you can pick up a signed copy at The Victoria.

 Using the Plot by Paul Merrett

 The first half is a story of one families bid to survive a year with out supermarkets and eat only what is grown on the allotment!

 The second half features Paul in the more familiar setting of the kitchen with over 80 recipes using home grown produce.

 Economy Gastronomy by Paul Merrett and Allegra McEvedy

 Economy Gastronomy is about eating better and spending less.
 It’s about cutting your weekly shopping bill whilst making the most of your ingredients.
 It shows you how to cook really good food and have some money left over at the end of the week.
 It helps you plan, and it puts eating back at the heart of your life, where it should be.